 GRI 102-11, GRI 308-1, GRI 308-2, GRI Sector disclosure Biodiversity

-50Hertz ensures the availability of any relevant information and all required resources for fulfilling the strategic and operative objectives relating to energy efficiency and environmental protection.
+50Hertz ensures the availability of all relevant information as well as all necessary resources for the fulfilment of the strategic and operational goals within the framework of energy efficiency and environmental protection.
 Environmental protection activities are documented internally in annual environmental reports.
-The environmental report for the 2020 reporting year will be published in March 2021.
-For this reason, some of the figures mentioned are based on estimates and have been marked.